Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Contemporary Romance: Set in modern times, or the very near past.
 The course of the relationship and trappings of the story are in line with the world the reader lives in.

-Examples: A Walk To Remember, The Vow, Love Actually
+Examples: A Walk To Remember, The Vow, Love Actually, The Notebook, Blue Valentine

 Dark Romance: A romance that deals with terrifying, desolate or scary/unnerving themes as an influence on the central relationship.

-Examples: Dracula, Crimson Peak, The Phantom of the Opera
+Examples: Dracula, Crimson Peak, The Phantom of the Opera, Nosferatu, Eyes Wide Shut, Cruel Intentions

 Fantasy Romance: The relationship is set against - and enhanced or propelled by - a world where fantastical, non-scientifically ruled properties are the norm (magic, creatures, etc).